KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the exception that is thrown when the view state cannot be loaded or validated.
 This class cannot be inherited.

-    throw [System.Web.UI.ViewStateException]::New("the view state cannot be loaded or validated.
-This class cannot be inherited.")
+    throw [System.Web.UI.ViewStateException]::New('the view state cannot be loaded or validated.
+This class cannot be inherited.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Web.UI.ViewStateException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Web.UI.ViewStateException.aspx)